awsdocs/aws-codeartifact-user-guide/doc_source/codeartifact-concepts.md

 ## Domain<a name="welcome-concepts-domain"></a>

 Repositories are aggregated into a higher\-level entity known as a *domain*\.
 All package assets and metadata are stored in the domain, but they are consumed through repositories\.
 A given package asset, such as a Maven JAR file, is stored once per domain, no matter how many repositories it's present in\.
-All of the assets and metadata in a domain are encrypted with the same customer master key \(CMK\) stored in AWS Key Management Service \(AWS KMS\)\.
+All of the assets and metadata in a domain are encrypted with the same AWS KMS key \(KMS key\) stored in AWS Key Management Service \(AWS KMS\)\.

 Each repository is a member of a single domain and can't be moved to a different domain\.